mounikpatel/movies-recommendation-system/README.md

 ## Introduction

-With the rapid explosion of entertainment creation and the outburst of video streaming platforms on the Internet, the catalog of movies is rapidly expanding, which makes users overwhelmed with a lot of movies to select for watching.
-Movies Recommendation System come into play, which take users’ preferences into account, and recommend movies to users.
-This helps users to save a great deal of effort and time, which is wasted when a movie is searched manually.
+With the rapid explosion of video streaming platforms on the Internet, the catalog of movies is rising exponentially, leaving viewers overwhelmed with a huge database of movies to choose from.
+Movie Recommendation Systems come into play, which consider users' preferences and recommend movies to them.
+This saves users a lot of time and effort that would otherwise be wasted while searching for a movie manually.
 This motivated me to start research on the topic ‘Movies Recommendation’.